smnlb/pyscript_terminal/README.md

 - other general column / row specific functions like st. dev. and mean
 - make the code more readable

-at this point im just reinventing excel
+this is a slightly worse version of excel